Textualize/rich/README.md

 console.print("Hello", "World!")
 ```

 As you might expect, this will print `"Hello World!"` to the terminal.
-The only difference from the `print` function is that the output is word-wrapped by default (Rich auto-detects the width of the terminal).
+Not that unlike the `print` function, Rich will word-wrap your test to fit within the terminal width.

 There are a few ways of adding color and style to your output.
 You can set a style for the entire output by adding a `style` keyword argument.
 Here's an example: